inauman/zenai-programming-rituals/docs/index.md

 ## The Problem: AI Collaboration Chaos

 I'm a lazy programmer and a lazy manager.
 When ChatGPT arrived in 2024, I jumped into "vibe coding" to see how AI could make me better at both roles.
-I gave my AI assistant a name - **Zen** - because I don't call my partner a "bot."
+I gave my AI assistant a name - **Zen** - because I don't like to call my partner a "bot." 😊

 But here's what happened: